mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

 * Calvin transaction protocol vs Google’s Spanner paper
 * FaunaDB is an example of a database that implements the approach on the Calvin paper

+## Cassandra in 50 Words or Less

+* “Apache Cassandra is an open source, distributed, decentralized, elastically scalable, highly available, fault-tolerant, tuneably consistent, row-oriented database.
+Cassandra bases its distribution design on Amazon’s Dynamo and its data model on Google’s Bigtable, with a query language similar to SQL"

+## Cassandra features

+* It uses gossip protcol (feature of peer-to-peer architecture) to maintain details of other nodes.
+* It allows tunable cosistency and client can decide for each write/read (how many RF?)
 *

+## Cap Theorem (Brewer's theorem)

+* CAP - Choose two (as of 2000)
+* Network issue would certainly happens, hence network partition failures is un-avoidable, And should be handled.
+Hence choose between compromise on A or C (Availablity or consistency)
+* CA -  MySQL, Postgres, SQL
+* CP -  Neo4j, MongoDB, HBase, BigTable
+* AP -  DNS, Cassandra, Amazon Dynamo

+## Consistencey levels

+* Strong consistency (sequential consistency)
+  * “Rather than dealing with the uncertainty of the correctness of an answer, the data is made unavailable until it is absolutely certain that it is correct.”
+* Casual consistency (Happens before)
+* Eventual consisteny (matter of milli-seconds)

+## Row-Oriented (Wide column store)

+* Partitioned row store - sparse multidimensional hash tables
+* Partitioned - means that each row has a unique partition key used to distribute the rows across multiple data stores.
+* Sparse - not all rows has same number of columns
+* Cassandra stores data in a multidimensional, sorted hash table.
+* As data is stored in each column, it is stored as a separate entry in the hash table.
+* Column values are stored according to a consistent sort order, omitting columns that are not populated.

+## Cassandra - schema free?

+* Started as schema free using Thrift API, later CQL was introduced
+* No!
+Till 2.0 CQL and Thrit API co-exist, It was known as "Schema Optional"
+* From 3.0, Thrift API is deprecated, and from 4.0 Thrif API is removed
+* Additional values for columns can be added using List, Sets and Maps
+  * Now-a-days it is considered flexible-schema
+* Schema free -> "Optional Schema" -> "Flexible Schema"

+## Cassandra - use-cases?

+* Storing user activity updates
+* Social network usage, recommendations/reviews,
+* Application statistics
+* Inverted index for document searching
+* Distributed job priority queue
+* Ability to handle application workloads that require high performance at significant write volumes with many concurrent client threads is one of the primary features of Cassandra.

 ## What is anti-entropy repair?